-ROBERT J. JOHNSTON is a member of the firm’s commercial group.
+ROBERT J. JOHNSTON is a firm shareholder and a member of the firm’s commercial group.
 Robert’s practice concentrates on public finance and New Mexico tax law, including corporate income tax, gross receipts tax, and property tax.
-Robert also represents clients in liquor licensing, and general business and corporate matters.
+Robert also represents clients in liquor licensing and general business and corporate matters.

 In his tax practice, Robert advises taxpayers in all aspects of New Mexico tax law.
 He assists taxpayers in responding to assessments and audits by the New Mexico Taxation and Revenue Department, and he represents taxpayers in refund claims, administrative tax protest proceedings before the New Mexico Administrative Hearings Office, and tax litigation and appeals.

 - United States District Court for the District of New Mexico, 2016